Skip to Main Content

 About Gem State Public Health AmeriCorps

-The Gem State Public Health program, at the Institute of Rural Health (IRH) at Idaho State University (ISU), will place 72 AmeriCorps members throughout the state at local non-profit agencies, health district offices, and in the community.
+The Gem State Public Health program, at the Institute of Rural Health (IRH) at Idaho State University (ISU), will place 76 AmeriCorps members throughout the state at non-profits and public health organizations.

 Gem State Public Health AmeriCorps Program Goals